serhii-hnidobor/DragonApp/README.md

 ## 🧑‍💻 CI / 📦 CD

-After push on master branch git action build all app and check code quality after that if it success runs build frontend part and backend part on separate docker container and push it two heroku registri on two app one client part and one backend part and last steps run test two check if everything work correct
+After push on master branch git action build all app and check code quality after that if it success runs build frontend part and backend part on separate docker container and push it two heroku registry on two app one client part and one backend part and last steps run test two check if everything work correct

 [Handled](.github/workflows/docker-image.yml) by [GitHub Actions](https://docs.github.com/en/actions).